Battle of Hampton Roads: Destruction of the combatants

-The victor
+Aftermath

-The victory claims that were made by each side in the immediate aftermath of the Battle of Hampton Roads, as both were based on misinterpretations of the opponent's behavior, have been dismissed by present-day historians.
+The victory claims that were made by both sides in the immediate aftermath of the Battle of Hampton Roads were based on misinterpretations of the opponent's behavior and have been dismissed by present-day historians.
 They agree that the result of the Monitor–Virginia encounter was not a victory for either side.
 As the combat between ironclads was the primary significance of the battle, the general verdict is that the overall result was a draw.
 All would acknowledge that the Southern fleet inflicted far more damage than it received, which would ordinarily imply that they had gained a tactical victory.
 Compared to other Civil War battles, the loss of men and ships for the Union Navy would be considered a clear defeat.
 On the other hand, the blockade was not seriously threatened, so the entire battle can be regarded as an assault that ultimately failed.

 However, initially after the Battle of Hampton Roads, both the Confederate and Union media claimed victory for their own sides.
 A headline in a Boston newspaper the day after the battle read "The Merrimac Driven back by the Steamer!", implying a Union victory, while Confederate media focused on their original success against wooden Union ships.
 Despite the battle ending in a stalemate, it was seen by both sides as an opportunity to raise war-time morale, especially since the ironclad ships were an exciting naval innovation that intrigued citizens.

 Evaluation of the strategic results is likewise disputed.
 The blockade was maintained, even strengthened, and Virginia was bottled up in Hampton Roads.
 Because a decisive Confederate weapon was negated, some have concluded that the Union could claim a strategic victory.
 Confederate advocates can counter, however, by arguing that Virginia had a military significance larger than the blockade, which was only a small part of the war in Tidewater Virginia.
 Her mere presence was sufficient to close the James River to Federal incursions.
 She also imposed other constraints on the Peninsula Campaign then being mounted by the Union Army under General George B. McClellan, who worried that she could interfere with his positions on the York River.
 Although his fears were baseless, they continued to affect the movements of his army until Virginia was destroyed.